Trips With Kids

 Google Maps navigation showed us two possible routes, one half an hour long and the other 15 minutes and shorter.
 We trusted navigation and chose the shorter one.
 And that was a mistake…

-Initially, the road led at a rather sharp angle down and after a while I knew that the option of turning back with a full loaded bus would not be possible.
-Adventure time, no way back.
-We drove into the first buildings area, the road was getting narrower.
-People went out to the windows looking at us and wanting to say: “where is he driving?”.
-Later, it was even more fun, because the width of the road was for one car only, without the possibility of passing a car driving in the opposite direction.
-It was narrower and narrower with each subsequent meter.
+At first, the road went steeply downhill and after a while I knew that turning back with a fully loaded van would not be possible.
+Adventure time — no way back.
+We drove into the first residential area, the road was getting narrower.
+People came to their windows, staring at us as if to say: “where is he driving?”.
+Later, it was even more fun, because the road was only wide enough for one car, with no room to pass oncoming traffic.
+It got narrower with every meter.
 Finally, we reached the end of the road and when we thought we had succeeded, the most difficult part of this “shortcut” was ahead of us.

-Folded mirrors, the passage is literally centimeters wide.
-Our bus is over 5 meters long and maneuvering it when it goes down at an angle is not trivial.
-After a few minutes of fighting, we succeeded, although with a small abrasion of the step that was used to get into the car.
-I was controlling the body line, and this step is located slightly lower and hooked on a concrete step.
-It’s hard to say, there must be adventures.
+Mirrors folded in, the passage was literally centimeters wide.
+Our bus is over 5 meters long and maneuvering it on a steep downhill slope is not easy.
+After a few minutes of fighting, we succeeded, although with a small scrape on the running board.
+I was watching the body panels, but the running board sits slightly lower and caught on a concrete step.
+Oh well — adventures are part of the trip.

 We parked the car in the center of the town and went to a restaurant for lunch.

-There is still a short stretch of road ahead of us to our accommodation – a campsite on the Tara River.
+We still had a short stretch of road ahead to our accommodation – a campsite on the Tara River.
 As it turned out, this campsite is a starting point for people who go rafting on this wild river.